matined/Chest-X-Ray-Diagnosis/README.md

 ## Hyperparameter Search
 I use the TensorBoard tool to track experiments and metrics like accuracy and loss.

-To inspect results of the experiments, run the `Launch Tensorboard Session` button in the `hp_search/hp_search.ipynb` notebook.
+To inspect results of the experiments, click the `Launch Tensorboard Session` button in the `hp_search/hp_search.ipynb` notebook.

 Optimized hyperparmeters:
 + dropout rate